-I visited the Blue Ridge Mountains for the first time in the fall of 2014 when my partner Lois and I visited Lois’ sister Faye in Asheville, North Carolina.
-One afternoon Faye took us on a lovely motor tour of Mt.
-Pisgah.
-We stopped for a delicious lunch at the historic Mt.
+I visited the Blue Ridge Mountains for the first time in the fall of 2014 on a trip to Asheville, North Carolina.
+On a lovely motor tour of Mt.
+Pisgah I stopped for lunch at the historic Mt.
 Pisgah Inn.

-On our way home by way of the Catskills, Appalachian Concerto was our constant companion in the car CD player.
-When we returned to Waterloo I wasted no time learning as much about the Kruger Brothers as I could.
+On my way home via the Catskills, Appalachian Concerto was my constant companion in the car CD player.
+Upon returning to Waterloo I wasted no time learning as much about the Kruger Brothers as I could.
 As part of my research I received from the musicians three releases — Doc: Remembering Doc Watson (2002), Best of the Kruger Brothers (2012) and Spirit of the Rockies (2013).
 I highly recommend these albums along with everything else the trio has released.

-For readers who would like to know a bit more about the Kruger Brothers, here is a thumbnail bio and appreciation.
+For bluegrass fans with their heads buried in sand who would like to know a more about the Kruger Brothers, here’s a thumbnail bio and appreciation.